danielhinze/Hello-Statue-world-/README.md

 2. They refuse point blank to give a refund.
 3. They do issue a refund.

-Main thing to ask, is it the sellers fault when a Product comes broken and quiet simiply yes it is no one pays for a broken statue.
+Main thing to ask, is it the sellers fault when a Product comes broken and quiet simply yes it is no one pays for a broken statue/ unless it was broken to begin with.